-- encourages the people at their work, And
+- Thus the superior manencourages the people at their work, And

 - exhorts them to help one another.

 - The trigram Sun, wood, is below, and

 - the trigram K'an, water, is above it.

 Wood sucks water upward.

 Just as

 - wood as an organism imitates the action of the well, which benefits all parts of the plant, - the superior man organizes human society, so that, as in a plant organism, its parts cooperate for the benefit of the whole.